Abhi-prasad7042/FoodOrdering/README.md

 1. Browse through the list of restaurants available on the homepage.
 2. Click on a restaurant to view its menu and explore delicious food options.
-3. Coming soon: Add items to your cart, proceed to checkout, and enjoy doorstep delivery of your favorite meals!
+3. Add items to your cart, proceed to checkout, and enjoy doorstep delivery of your favorite meals!

 ## Contributing